PlabonKumarsaha/chillld-mortalllity/README.md

 Repository descippton :

+Repository description :

 The details of the paper are given in an additional source.
-All the machine learning, learning codes and data set are segregated properly.
-Each algorithm is implemnetd on separate jupyter notebook file.
-In the read me section of the repository, the data set descrition are given as well.
-Meaning of each column are brifed.
+All the machine learning, learning codes, and data sets are segregated properly.
+Each algorithm is implemented on a separate jupyter notebook file.
+In the read me section of the repository, the data set description are given as well.
+The meaning of each column is briefed.

-1. Data-set : csv file to store the data
+1.Dataset : CSV file to store the data
-2. deep learnng:
+2.deep learning:
-3. machiine learning
+3.machine learning
+4.Dataset description

 **Dataset description**

 |***Title***|***Division of data***|